Mass production: Buildings

 The process of prefabrication, wherein parts are created separately from the finished product, is at the core of all mass-produced construction.
 Early examples include movable structures reportedly utilized by Akbar the Great, and the chattel houses built by emancipated slaves on Barbados.
 The Nissen hut, first used by the British during World War I, married prefabrication and mass production in a way that suited the needs of the military.
 The simple structures, which cost little and could be erected in just a couple of hours, were highly successful: over 100,000 Nissen huts were produced during World War I alone, and they would go on to serve in other conflicts and inspire a number of similar designs.

 Following World War II, in the United States, William Levitt pioneered the building of standardized tract houses in 56 different locations around the country.
 These communities were dubbed Levittowns, and they were able to be constructed quickly and cheaply through the leveraging of economies of scale, as well as the specialization of construction tasks in a process akin to an assembly line.
 This era also saw the invention of the mobile home, a small prefabricated house that can be transported cheaply on a truck bed.

 In the modern industrialization of construction, mass production is often used for prefabrication of house components.

+Fabrics and Materials

+Mass production has significantly impacted the fashion industry, particularly in the realm of fibers and materials.
+The advent of synthetic fibers, such as polyester and nylon, revolutionized textile manufacturing by providing cost-effective alternatives to natural fibers.
+This shift enabled the rapid production of inexpensive clothing, contributing to the rise of fast fashion.
+This reliance on mass production has raised concerns about environmental sustainability and labor conditions, spurring the need for greater ethical and sustainable practices within the fashion industry.